The work will develop detailed weather and sea-level projections for one of the countries most vulnerable to rising sea levels.

-These will be used by the government for action plans for different regions.
+These will be used by the government to plan responses for different regions.

 Correspondent: Karon Snowdon